Account model

 ## External accounts

-Customer-owned bank accounts and saved addresses, referenced on a transaction by their ID as an off-ramp destination.
-A quote's source is always an OMS wallet, so external accounts are destinations, not sources.
-The ID prefix identifies the account type:
+Off-platform bank accounts, external wallets, and debit cards, referenced on a quote by their ID.
+A quote's source is always an OMS wallet or a card, so banks are destinations.
+Each external account is referenced by an ID whose prefix identifies the account type:

 | Prefix | Type |